Nutmeg

 This section has been translated automatically.

 The nutmeg tree (Myristica fragrans) is an evergreen tree species with growth heights of 5 to 18 meters.
-The nutmeg tree is a plant species from the nutmeg family (Myristicaceae), small white flowers in clusters, flowers all year round, also fruit ripening all year round.
+The nutmeg tree is a plant species from the nutmeg family (Myristicaceae), lanceolate dark green leaves, small white flowers in clusters, alternate flowering all year round, fruit ripening all year round.
 The fruit is light yellow, bursts after 9 months and contains the seeds, about 3 cm in size.
 After drying for 5-8 weeks, the inner seed kernel, the nutmeg, is released.
 This is widely used as a spice.
 Due to the hallogenic ingredient it contains, myristicin, a quantity limit is recommended.
 Due to its hallucinogenic effect, it is also used as a substitute drug; more than 10 g of nutmeg leads to a state of intoxication.

 Ingredients